shobhitjuglan/Python-challenges/README.md

-Just decided to do a book on a random Saturday :)
+Just decided to start a book on a random Sunday :)